ghana7989/Mario-s-Plan/README.md

+## The website is deployed on GitHub here is the link (https://ghana7989.github.io/Mario-s-Plan/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>